-Dr. Paul Summers PhD, MA, MAPM, AHEA joined the University in September 2016 as a Lecturer in Project and Operations Management, having previously taught operations management, project management, consultancy, creativity and strategy at a number of southern universities.
+Dr. Paul Summers PhD, MA, MAPM, FHEA joined the University in September 2016 as a Lecturer in Project and Operations Management, having previously taught operations management, project management, consultancy, creativity and strategy at a number of southern universities.

 Paul has worked for more than 40 years in a range of different organisations across the private and public sectors.
 This experience is mainly in the fields of projects, IT and business improvement.

 Paul's research interests include developing reflective practitioners, improving project performance, alternative approaches to the management of project

 Higher education teaching qualification: Higher Education Academy Fellowship (FHEA)